ccin2p3/loggmann/README.md

 # NAME

-golger - riemann log cat from the shell
+loggmann - riemann log cat from the shell

 # DESCRIPTION